 Jeanne Bjorn has been designing and constructing clothing, millinery, and costumes professionally since 1980.
-Having a degree in Textiles and Fabric Design, and having studied Flat Pattern Design and Draping as well as professional experience at various manufacturers such as Ellen Tracy and Perry Ellis, she began designing her own line of Women’s Designer Sportswear in 1980.
+Having a degree in Textiles and Fabric Design as well as professional experience at various manufacturers such as Ellen Tracy and Perry Ellis, she began designing her own line of Women’s Designer Sportswear in 1980.
 She became a member of The San Francisco Design Network, where she collaborated with other clothing and accessory designers to participate in shows such as The Art and Architecture Show, and California Collections – Press Preview.
 Her designs have been featured in Sportswear International, Women’s Wear Daily, California Apparel News, The San Francisco Examiner, The San Jose Mercury News, The Rocky Mountain News, and The Oregonian.

-Jeanne began teaching Millinery Courses and Workshops in 1994, as well as continuing her interest in Costume Design, working for various dance companies, including Jan Justis Dance Co., Tina Gerstler Dance Works, and Kim Robards Dance Co.
-In 1995, she returned to New York for a time to work as Head Milliner for Eaves-Brooks Costume Co.
-Over the past 20 years, she has taught Millinery Courses at The Colorado Institute of Art, D’Leas Fabric & Button Studio, The Oregon College of Art and Craft, The Art Student’s League of Denver, Idyllwild Arts Academy and at her studio in Tucson.
+In 1995, she went to work as Head Milliner for Eaves-Brooks Costume Co.
+Jeanne began teaching Millinery Courses and Workshops in 1996, as well as continuing her interest in Costume Design, working for various dance companies, including Jan Justis Dance Co., Tina Gerstler Dance Works, and Kim Robards Dance Co.
+Over the past 20 years, she has taught Millinery Courses at The Colorado Institute of Art, D’Leas Fabric & Button Studio, The Oregon College of Art and Craft, The Art Student’s League of Denver, Idyllwild Arts Academy The Heritage House in Phoenix and at her studio in Tucson.